Last Updated: February 21, 2023

 As of May 2018: Uber has sold their Southeast Asian operations to Grab, a Malaysian ride share app.
 We are being told that the Uber app no longer works in Bali.
 Both riders and drivers are being asked to download the Grab app.

-Grab in Bali - The NEW Uber
+Grab in Bali - The Uber of Bali Transport

-Grab is the new Uber for Bali transportation.
+Grab is the Uber of Bali transportation.

 It has an app just like Uber, screens the drivers, and takes rider safety seriously.
 Many tourists and locals have already been using the app for years and have nothing but good things to say about it.